ValMobile/RealisticSurvival-Wiki/pages/Installing-Realistic-Survival.md

 When viewing the Realistic Survival plugin folder, you will notice a few different .YML files and some folders.
 Start by viewing *config.yml* in your favorite text editor.
 Personally, I recommend [Notepad++](https://notepad-plus-plus.org).

 Most of the things in this file are very self explanatory, from enabling certain modules to customizing various messages.
+If you want more information customizing config files, see [this guide](https://github.com/ValMobile/RealisticSurvival/wiki/Editing-Config-Files).

-**resources** contains data for all the modules and
+**baubles.yml/iceandfire.yml/etc.yml** allows editing of features of the respective module.
+This includes enabling and disabling items and recipes, configuring abilities, and performance customizations.

-**items.yml** contains the meta data for the rep the plugin. allows you to enable or disable certain items *globally*.
-If you install multiple addons for Realistic Survival, this file can get very big, so, a recommendation is to take your time and install addons slowly, if again, you plan on enabling or d
+**resources** contains data for all the modules, their items, and recipes

-**messages.yml** contains all data for messages when using Realistic Survival.
-You can edit what the plugin sends a player when a certain event occurs.
+**baubles/iceandfire/etc** contain .YML files for the items and recipes of the respective module

-**Researches.yml** allows you to edit the XP Values of items in Realistic Survival, as well as their names, you can also disable researching all together if you wish to allow players the ability to use all of Realistic Survival right off the bat.
+**items.yml** contains the meta data for the items of a module.
+Most users will not need to edit this file as the default item settings work well, but if you do need to edit, do so carefully, following [this guide](https://github.com/ValMobile/RealisticSurvival/wiki/Editing-Item-YML-Files).

-**permissions.yml** allows you to define permission nodes for Realistic Survival items to restrict the usage of items based on user's permission levels.
+**recipes.yml** contains the data for the recipes of a module.
+Most users will not need to edit this file as the default recipe settings work well, but if you do need to edit, do so carefully, following [this guide](https://github.com/ValMobile/RealisticSurvival/wiki/Editing-Recipe-YML-Files).

 Any changes you make should be saved, then restart the server.
 Again, ***do not use /reload.*** If you are experiencing issues, and you issued a server reload, just stop and restart the server, since this fixes most issues.